virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-4-vgd-interview-series-episode-3-bandmemes666.markdown

 **Omnia:** Stupider than going hunting?
 Of course not.
 Like I feel like the stupid things girls get attached to are so harmless compared to the stupid things that guys get excited about.

-**Cindie:** That's true I saw a tweet today that was like why are girls the ones that are demonized for being crazed fans of musicians, have you seen the way that boys will defend their favorite rapper?
-I guess like there's delusional people like everywhere you know but this is especially true for music I think.
+**Cindie:** That's true I saw a tweet today that was like, why are girls the ones that are demonized for being crazed fans of musicians, have you seen the way that boys will defend their favorite rapper?
+I guess like, there's delusional people like everywhere, you know, but this is especially true for music I think.
 Like a lot of artists who are more popular — as soon as an artist gets a fan base that consists of a lot of teenage girls like they stopped being taken seriously.
 I put in this meme like in the top right it says like the it's like a Brockhampton album and like the 1975 album.
 I'm like, I don't actually think that either of those are that good but I feel like they're more made fun of because like a lot of their fan base is teenage girls.

-**Omnia:** I have no reason for hating Tool honestly and to be to be 100% honest I don't think I've ever heard a single song by them yet i feel like roasting them every time they their name comes up.

 <figure class="figure">
 	<img src="/assets/post_media/2021-4-4-vgd-interview-series-episode-3-bandmemes666\tool.jpg" class="figure-img img-fluid rounded" alt="music memes">